 - Setting targets signals that boardroom gender diversity is to be treated as a measureable business objective

 - To improve boardroom diversity, organisations need to review every aspect of their diversity and inclusion strategy

 We hope you enjoyed reading this article, which is part of our ‘Executive Trends’ series where we explore the biggest challenges facing senior business leaders and executives today.
-The series is already in its 3 edition, and you can access all previous articles by clicking here.
+You can access all previous articles by clicking here.